matter-labs/zksync-web-era-docs/docs/dev/README.md

   - [Contract deployment](./developer-guides/contracts/contracts.md) - A guide on how to deploy smart contracts on zkSync.
   - [Contract verification](./developer-guides/contracts/contract-verification.md) - A guide on how to verify smart contracts with zkSync block explorer.
 - [Transactions](./developer-guides/transactions/transactions.md) - A guide on how zkSync handles transactions.
-  - [Account abstraction](./developer-guides/transactions/aa.md) - Learn how zkSync platform handles transactions.
+  - [Account abstraction](./developer-guides/transactions/aa.md) - Learn the dynamics of account abstraction on zkSync.
   - [Blocks](./developer-guides/transactions/blocks.md) - Learn how blocks work on zkSync.
 - [Fee mechanism](./developer-guides/fee-model.md) - A quick overview of the zkSync fee structure.
 - [bridging of funds](./developer-guides/bridging/bridging-asset.md) - A brief intro on token bridging.